≡ Menu

 For example, in 2022, the yield was between 8.6% and 10.7% on the back of a cash distribution that totaled MYR0.04 or MYR4.0 cents per unit.

-Also, the Public Global Select Fund (PGSF) unit trust has never initiated a unit split in the last 5 years from 2018 to 2022.
+Also, the Public Global Select Fund (PGSF) unit trust had not initiated a unit split from 2018 to 2023.

 * Notes: Average NAV is calculated based on the average of current year NAV and prior year NAV.

-As seen, the Public Global Select Fund received various sources of income such as interest income, distribution income, and dividend income.
+The Public Global Select Fund receives various sources of income such as interest income, distribution income, and dividend income.

-As a result, the average income yield for the financial year 2022 totaled only 0.9%, which in my opinion is quite minimal.
+As a result, the income yield for the financial year 2023 averaged 1.2%, which was marginally higher than the 0.9% yield measured in the prior year.

 Asset Allocation – Equities